geekyclarkey/homeassistant/howto_guides/control_homeassistant_using_alexa/README.md

 ## Install & Setup Node-Red
 The first thing we need to do is install node-red.
-Node-red is an addon availiable in the supervisor section. (previously called Hass.io)
+Node-red is an addon available in the supervisor section. (previously called Hass.io)
 * Make your way to the add-on store page, search and install the node-red addon.
 <img src="https://github.com/geekyclarkey/homeassistant/blob/master/howto_guides/control_homeassistant_using_alexa/images/node_red_addon.PNG">

-* Follow the instalation instructions and start the node-red addon.
+* Follow the installation instructions and start the node-red addon.

 ## Setup Node-Red
 Firstly we are going to install the amazon alexa pallet.